-Training internists who are able to provide top-tier treatment to intensive care patients takes many years.
+Training internists who are able to provide top-tier treatment to intensive care patients take many years.
 These patients cannot simply be handed off to doctors from other specialties.
-Although we don’t anticipate scenarios of patients who have no access to ventilators or thousands of deaths, and we don’t expect a total collapse of our hospitals, we do realistically expect thousands more people to get sick and die because critical treatments and diagnoses had to be postponed.
+Although we don’t anticipate scenarios of patients who have no access to ventilators or thousands of deaths, and we don’t expect a total collapse of our hospitals, we do realistically expect thousands more people to get sick and die because of critical treatments and diagnoses had to be postponed.

 For the sake of protecting the health of Israel’s citizens, it is necessary to fortify hospital capacity in both internal wards and ICUs.
 First, we need to reduce the overwhelming burden on internal medicine departments and ICUs, which can be done by staffing the departments with physician assistants, administrators, phlebotomists and paramedics – all of whom will help reduce the load on medical teams and help more patients to be treated.
 The workforce needed can be pulled from the IDF reserves and students, and they can be trained to carry out procedures that the upcoming difficult winter may mandate.